yamin-shihab/study-notes/grade_7/social_studies.md

 * The HBC traded in furs and counted on traders coming directly to its forts.
 * Since the First Nations had no immunity, European diseases caused epidemics among the First Nations

+## Chapter 4

+* The fur trade consisted of multiple phases.
+* Phase one was when cod fisheries were set up by Europeans and early trading began with First Nations.
+* Phase two was when New France dominated the fur trade.
+New France made many alliances and enemies, and Catholic, Jesuit missionaries went to convert First Nations.
+Coureurs de bois also emerged, and trapping and hunting of the fur trade began to reduce animal populations.
+* In phase three, Britain granted a monopoly to the HBC for Rupert's Land in the fur trade.
+The voyageurs, who took canoe trips to trade, and were official, unlike Coureuers de bois, emerged, and Metis people have their origins in this phase (cross-cultural marriages between Europeans and First Nations).
+* During the fourth phase, New France became a British colony, and the fur trade came under the British mercantile system.
+The NWC (North West Company) formed from the French fur trade and competed with HBC, going further west.
+Pemmican was a food that worked well for long trips in the fur trade, so it developed a trade.
+Metis people became important to the fur trade as interpreters, guides, traders, carters, and provisioners because they were both European and First Nation.
+* The fifth phase involved the HBC and NWC merging under the name of HBC because there were many fights, shootings, and hostage-takings due to the competition, so Britain encouraged them to do so.
+The HBC then began to lose control of its monopoly after losing a court case against independent Metis traders, and the trade began to decline in the west.
+* Samuel de Champlain established Quebec and Montreal as places where trading is done because it had better possibilities as a fur trade center than Acadia on the east coast.
+* The Metis put themselves in the middle of the fur trade at Red River, which was between all the "action".
+* The Hudson's Bay still exists today: The Bay.

 ## Chapter 9

 * In Rupert's Land, there was the Red River Settlement; it was home to many people such as French and English-speaking Metis people.